theoxo/theoxo.github.io/_posts/2019-08-20-all-books-are-equal-but-some-books-are-more-equal-than-others.md

 subtitle: All Books Are Equal, but Some Books Are More Equal Than Others
 topics: [artificial-intelligence, misc]
 ---
-<h2>All Books Are Equal, but Some Books Are More Equal Than Others</h2>
 <p>
 Last week I finished reading Swedish-American physicist Max Tegmark's book <em>Life 3.0</em>, which sets out to answer the question that seems to be on everyone's mind lately: